-- Users utilise designs from drawing layout functionalities with surface renderings called “styles”.
+- Users utilize designs from drawing layout functionalities with surface renderings called “styles”.

 - SketchUp does not support STL files straight from sources but has a “SketchUp STL” extension that can be used.

-FreeCAD is a parametric 3D modelling software used primarily to bring 3D designs to real-life.
-Parametric modelling allows users to easily modify 3D designs by going back into the model history and change its respective parameters.
+FreeCAD is a parametric 3D modeling software used primarily to bring 3D designs to real-life.
+Parametric modeling allows users to easily modify 3D designs by going back into the model history and change its respective parameters.

 - It is open-source and highly customizable with working scripts and extensions.
 Built to some extent on Python, it consists of many features for modeling.

-- Plugins can be mounted to the core application easily and allows for users to employ Sketcher with constraint-solver that studies 2D shapes.
+- Plugins can be mounted to the core application easily and allow for users to employ Sketcher with constraint-solver that studies 2D shapes.